Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 - Made and enforced item prices, made shop functional.
 - Fixed bug with bombs and secret doors.
 Bombs opened secret doors without being placed near them.
 - Added second level.
 Transition between levels is instant w/o a loading screen.

+###### 6/12/22

+Karen Shekyan
+- Made final boss.
+Part of BossyEnemy (changed from MiniEnemy), basically a boolean check.
+- Secret room functional now.
+45% to be a treasure room, same for shop, 10% to be a normal room.
+- Secret room no longer displays on the minimap until explored.